mrmodise/nodejs-ecommerce-store/README.md

  The tests are written using the Cypress framework (https://www.cypress.io)

+ ``
+ For Stripe payment testing please use the recommended cards on this: https://stripe.com/docs/testing ``

 ## Docker & Kubernetes

 To create a Docker container for the application, ``docker build -t etswana:1.0.0 .``.
 Create the Docker image with ``docker run etswana:1.0.0``